r0b0t3d/react-native-collapsible/README.md

       <CollapsibleFlatList          // 4️⃣ (Required) Your FlatList/ScrollView
         data={data}
         renderItem={renderItem}
-        headerSnapalbe={false} // <-- should header auto snap when you release the finger />
+        headerSnappable={false} // <-- should header auto snap when you release the finger />
     </CollapsibleContainer>
   )